-The HITs used MUST match the ones used in the I2.
+The HITs used MUST match the ones used in the I2 packet.

-The Responder repeats the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in R2.
-These parameters MUST be the same as included in R1.
-The parameter are re-included here because R2 is MACed and thus cannot be altered by an attacker.
+The Responder repeats the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in the R2 packet.
+These parameters MUST be the same as included in the R1 packet.
+The parameter are re-included here because the R2 packet is MACed and thus cannot be altered by an attacker.
 For verification purposes, the Initiator re-evaluates the selected suites and compares the results against the chosen ones.
 If the re-evaluated suites do not match the chosen ones, the Initiator acts based on its local policy.

-The ENCRYPTED\KEY contains an Responder generated random value that MUST be uniformly distributed.
+The ENCRYPTED\KEY parameter contains an Responder generated random value that MUST be uniformly distributed.
 This random value is encrypted with the Master Key SA using the HIP\CIPHER encryption algorithm.

 The MAC is calculated over the whole HIP envelope, excluding any parameters after the HIP\MAC, as described in Section 6.2.
-The Initiator MUST validate the HIP\MAC.
+The Initiator MUST validate the HIP\MAC parameter.